Maximum likelihood estimation for mechanistic network models: Model

+The likelihood is defined as the joint probability of the observed data as a function of the model parameters.
+In practice, it is common to omit constants that do not depend on the model parameters, in which case the likelihood is only defined up to a multiplicative constant of proportionality.
+For example, the binomial distribution with parameters $n$ and $p$ specifies the probability distribution of the number of successes in a sequence of $n$ independent experiments; the binomial likelihood function $\mathcal{L}(p|n,y) = \binom{n}{y} p^y (1-p)^{n-y}$ without the multiplicative constant would be written as $\mathcal{L}(p) = p^y (1-p)^{n-y}$.
+In the DMC model, the likelihood is a product of two independent binomial likelihoods, one for the mutation process and one for the complementation process, which is how we arrive at the above expression.

+The most common approach to parameter estimation is to select parameter values that assign the highest probability to the observed data.
+This is known as maximum likelihood estimation (MLE).
+In our case, we can maximize this likelihood with

 Right away, there are some caveats worth mentioning.
 First, different values of $\theta_n$ may yield the same likelihood for a given $G_n$, so $\theta_n$ may not be identifiable.
-Also, the dimension of $\theta_n$ is $n!(n-1)!$, which increases rapidly with $n$.
+Also, $\theta_n$ resides in a space of dimension $n!(n-1)!$, which increases rapidly with $n$.
 However, since the duplication step renders the new node identical to the anchor node, it does not matter which is labeled new and which is labeled anchor.
 Thus the parameter $\theta_n$ really only needs to encode the sequence of pairs used to deconstruct the graph, of which there are